icra/WATExR/paper1/Norway/Atmosphere/codes/README.md

 ### Outputs

-Time series for Lake Vansjø in CSV format can be found [here](https://github.com/icra/WATExR/tree/master/Norway_Morsa/Data/Meteorological/06_era5) for ERA5 and [here](https://github.com/icra/WATExR/tree/master/Norway_Morsa/Data/Meteorological/07_s5_seasonal) for System 5.
+Time series for Lake Vansjø in CSV format can be found [here](https://github.com/icra/WATExR/edit/master/paper1/Norway/Atmosphere/inputs).

-Outputs in `.rda` format can be found [here](https://github.com/icra/WATExR/tree/master/Norway_Morsa/Data/Meteorological/RData).
+Outputs in `.rda` format can be found [here](https://github.com/icra/WATExR/edit/master/paper1/Norway/Atmosphere/inputs/RData).

 The following abbreviations are used for variable names in the output files: